EsadeEcPol | Policy Brief #2

 - Stagger schedules.
 Within the margins that each situation allows, it is useful to stagger timetables to reduce density in the spaces used, hence the idea of a flexible "full-time school."
 This is crucial where the arrival and departure of pupils involves crowding in closed spaces.

-Care must be taken regarding contact between adults near schools.
+Another lesson from Israel is that care must be taken regarding contact between adults near schools.
 None of these measures, nor any that could be added, can be designed for all spaces.
 The independence of each region, and of each school, is essential to make the necessary adjustments for each physical and social context.
 But the objective remains the same: to minimise the probability of an outbreak in schools.
 However, it is necessary to have the tools to detect such an outbreak.

 Community alert system